pragavigithub/Emerald_Barcode_20251104/replit.md

 ## Recent Changes

+### 2025-11-05
+*   **Advanced Filtering and Pagination Enhancements**: Implemented comprehensive filtering capabilities across three key modules: GRPO Details, Sales Order Against Delivery Details, and Inventory Counting History.
+All three modules now feature date-wise filtering (from/to dates), real-time search functionality, configurable pagination with rows per page selector (5/10/25/50/100), and proper filter parameter preservation across page navigation.
+All filtering logic is implemented at the query level using SQLAlchemy with no database schema changes required.
+The implementation follows Flask and SQLAlchemy best practices with proper parameter handling and pagination URLs that preserve filter state.
+*   **Multi GRN Template Fix**: Resolved template loading issue in Multi GRN module by adding `template_folder='templates'` parameter to the blueprint definition, eliminating TemplateNotFound errors.

 ### 2025-11-04
 *   **Enhanced GRPO Warehouse and Bin Location UX**: Modified GRPO module to improve warehouse and bin location selection workflow.
 The warehouse field is now read-only and automatically populated from the Purchase Order data, eliminating manual selection errors.
 Implemented dynamic bin location fetching using SAP B1 SQL Query API (`GetBinCodeByWHCode`) with POST request, which loads bin codes based on the warehouse from the PO.
 This ensures accurate bin selection and streamlines the goods receipt process.